vladmesh/Assistants/llm_context.md

 - **telegram_bot_service**
   - A Telegram Bot interface for end-user interaction.
   - Receives user messages, identifies users via REST API, and sends formatted responses.

+- **rag_service**
+  - Retrieval-Augmented Generation service for context-aware responses.
+  - Integrates with Qdrant vector database for storing and retrieving text embeddings.
+  - Provides API endpoints for adding and searching vector data.
+  - Supports filtering by data type, user, and assistant.
+  - Enhances assistant responses with relevant context from the vector database.

 ## Project Management